uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6R.
 Progression [R][+]

-Description: How, as demonstrated by the footage, the platform edition allows players to advance or affords them with a sense of progress, achievement, or productivity (Lee et al., "VGMS 4.2," 2024)
+Description: How, as demonstrated by the footage, the platform edition allows players to advance, acknowledges their attempts to advance, or affords them with a sense of progress, achievement, or productivity (Lee et al., "VGMS 4.2," 2024)

 Forms or systems include horizontal progression (unlocking options), vertical progression (earning upgrades), player progression (developing skills and knowledge), character progression (levelling and new abilities), world progression (new levels, locations, and enemies), journey / mission progression (tasks or quests to be completed), narrative progression (from exposition to resolution), and gamification (achievements or trophies) (Brazie 2024).